-Episode 21: How to build a great website
+Construction Podcast 21: How to build a website for contractors

 Guest Bethany Major, an account manager for GE Appliances, talks about the latest kitchen trends with PROcast hosts John Gordon and David Dovell.
 She notes that homeowners want their smart phones and tablets with them at all times, so GE is producing remote-controlled, Wi-Fi-connected appliances.
 She also says that transitional-style kitchens are popular because they aren’t as stark as contemporary kitchens and are less formal than traditional ones.
 Another trend across the industry as baby boomers grow older is “aging-in-place” concepts, which inspire adjustments in washers and dryers, among other appliances, and in kitchen design.
 Finally, Major mentions that open living spaces still are very popular, and that they call for quiet appliances and simple looks.
 Click here to listen or download

 Building scientist Mark LaLiberte provides easy, cost-effective techniques and products for properly ventilating an existing home.
 Click here to listen or download.

 Contractor and trainer Bill Robinson explains how to expertly replace a window in an existing home.
 Click here to listen or download.